bonfire-chat/bonfire-chat-android/qs/QS-Belege/Code-Reviews/codereview-ConnectionManager-20150817.md

 ### 15. What pieces of the component can be executed in parallel?

-Die Paralellisierung findet in den aufgerufenen Klassen statt und ist somit bereits vorhanden.
+Die Parallelisierung findet in den aufgerufenen Klassen statt und ist somit bereits vorhanden.

 ### 16. Are the operations thread-safe if they need to be?